leoAshu/git-essentials/README.md

     git push -u origin <branch>

 > Note:
->
-> `git push` is also used to push changes to remote repo
+> - `git push` is also used to push changes to remote repo.
-> if the remote branch is being tracked, need not mention branch name
+> - if the remote branch is being tracked, need not mention branch name.

 ### Clone a remote repository: